Palette-Labs-Inc/registry/packages/registry-sdk/README.md

 ### Getting Schema Information

-To retrieve the schema information for a specific schema UID, you can use the `getNode` function provided by the EAS SDK.
+To retrieve the node information for a specific node UID, you can use the `getNode` function provided by the Registry SDK.
 Here's an example:

 ```ts
 import { NodeRegistry } from "@palette-labs/registry-sdk";